Martinius Stenshorne: 2025

-Ahead of the Baku round, Trident announced that Stenshorne would be stepping up to race for them for the remaining three rounds of the season.
+Ahead of the Baku round, Trident announced that Stenshorne would be stepping up to race for them for that round.
 He debuted with an impressive seventh in qualifying for Baku, and ran as high as second in the sprint before an engine issue curtailed his race.
 More misery piled in the feature race as he was eliminated early from a collision with Pepe Martí.
+He would switch to Rodin Motorsport to contest the final two rounds of the season with them, replacing Amaury Cordeel.